March 9, 2019

 Author: Zachary Vickers

-The Department of Exhibitions and Public Programs of the Tyler School of Art is pleased to host solo thesis exhibitions for 32 of Tyler's MFA Candidates.
+The Department of Exhibitions and Public Programs of the Tyler School of Art and Architecture is pleased to host solo thesis exhibitions for 32 of Tyler's MFA Candidates.
 The exhibitions will take place February 21 – April 21 with a new show opening each Wednesday.
 A free reception will be held every Friday, 6 – 8 p.m.
 Come enjoy refreshments and speak with the artists themselves!

 Click names below for more information.